pinting/FreakShow/docs/Plot.md

 ### Reaching the ball

-_Music Part01 is looping at an anxious part, at the second third of it_
+_Music Part01 is looping at an "anxious" part, at the second third of it_

 A ball can be found along the way, in front of a phone box - on the right side of the scene.
 The protagonist reaches them not long after the train passes him.
-As he walks up to the ball, he kicks into it and it starts moving.
+As he walks up to the ball, he kicks a it and it starts moving.
 While kicking the ball, another house can be seen behind.
-The concrete wall ends behind this house which is from a different era.
-It is really old and used up.
-Dirty.
+The concrete wall ends behind this house, a building from a different era.
+It is really old and run-down.
+The front is dirty.
 It could have been built in the 30s.
 The style resembles the 30s architecture of Budapest (or Vienna).
-After the house, only the asphalt ground and the sky are present, no building blocks the view from the player.
-The further way in the right direction is blocked by another old building, more like a warehouse.
-It has a lamp that shines up the empty space.
+After the house, only the asphalt ground and the sky are present, no buildings are blocking the view of the player.
+The passage in the right direction is blocked by another old building, one like a warehouse.
+It has a lamp that lights up the empty space.
 Also has a sign, which says "CONVENIENCE STORE".
-Between the two buildings, in the empty area, the basketball hoop stands.
+Between the two buildings, in the empty area, a basketball hoop stands.
 Next to the hoop, a woman is rocking back and forth on a bench.
 She is crazy.

-_Music Part01 is looping at a proud part, which feels like closure, at the last third of it_
+_Music Part01 is looping at a "proud" part, which feels like closure, at the last third of it_

 After putting the ball into the hoop, it gets stuck.
 The sound of a ringing phone can be heard from the distance.
 The woman speaks up: